Home

 Is it ok for one to consider themselves superior to another race?

 Surprisingly, we are not a stranger to this sort of attitude.
 Meaning that in our own country, we discriminate against someone for what nationality they are, their education level, their social status.
-We distinguish our role models as multi-million-dollar sports heroes or talented actors and actresses who complain about not getting millions of dollars more then they are currently getting paid.
+We distinguish our role models as multi-million-dollar sports heroes or talented actors and actresses who complain about not getting millions of dollars more than they are currently getting paid.

 Our country is a great country, don’t get me wrong on this, otherwise none of us would be living there.
 My point of this is how can we come over here and help a less than fortunate country without holding contempt or hate towards them, if we can’t do it in our country.
 I try to do my part over here, but the truth is over there, in the United States, I do nothing but take.